dcposch/silverportal/README.md

 To swap ETH for BTC, you first send ETH to the exchange contract.
 A market maker sends you the corresponding BTC.
 They post a proof to the contract, claiming the ether.

-If the market maker fails to send you your bitcoin, you get your ether back after the escrow period, say after two days.
+If the market maker fails to send you your bitcoin, you get your ether back after an escrow period.

 The other direction is even easier.
 You send BTC to the market maker's Bitcoin address, then post a proof to the contract to claim your ETH.